Smoked eye of round with beef au jus is an inexpensive cut of meat that we are going to pack with great flavor and cook with low heat.

 Resting Before Slicing

 This is the key to your success or failure in this recipe.
 You’ve been cooking all day and you’re hungry but don’t let your impatience get the best of you.

 At 205-210 degrees F. the beef has pushed out a lot of juices but it can reabsorb those juices if you give it time.
 Plus if you cut it while it’s that hot it will probably tear and crumble when slicing.

 It will still be hot and ready to eat but it will be perfectly moist as well.
-Pour off that leftover au jus in a bowl to serve along side the eye round for even more beefy goodness.
+Pour off that leftover au jus in a bowl to serve alongside the eye round for even more beefy goodness.

 You have 2 choices when slicing your eye round.
 You can cook it less and retain more moisture but have it be tougher.
 Option two, you can cook it a little longer and have it be a lot more tender.

 Cut a slice and take a bite if you are happy with the tenderness then keep the slices that thickness.
-If its tough slice thinner and if its crumbling slice thicker.
+If it’s tough slice thinner and if it’s crumbling slice thicker.